raoul2000/simpleWorkflow/README.md

 }
 ```

-For more information on how to use the simpleWorkflow extension, please refer to the [documentation](http://s172418307.onlinehome.fr/project/yiiDemo/index.php?r=simpleworkflowdemo/index#installation)
+For more information on how to use the simpleWorkflow extension, please refer to the [full documentation](http://s172418307.onlinehome.fr/project/yiiDemo/index.php?r=simpleworkflowdemo/index)

 ###Gii Command
 Creating a workflow 'by hand' can become an error-prone task when several nodes and edges are required.
 One good option is to create the workflow using a **visual tools**, and after some searches